London & Paris

 • Day 9 | Monday 19 January

-Musée Jacquemart-André & Parc Monceau - Performance
+Musée Jacquemart-André & Parc Monceau

-The Museé Jacquemart-André was inaugurated in 1913, the generous gift of Nelie Jacquemart and her husband Edouard Andre who built a sumptuous mansion on one of Hausmann’s grand new Boulevards in the late 19th century and filled it with a magnificent collection of fine and decorative art gathered on their travels around the world.
-After a talk in our hotel, we explore the newly renovated private museum, with a break for lunch in the museum cafe.
-We then walk the short distance to the lovely Parc Monceau, a genteel oasis established in the late 18th century by Phillippe d’Orleans, cousin to Louis XVI.
+Following a talk in our hotel this morning, our first point of call is the Museé Jacquemart-André.
+Inaugurated in 1913, it is the generous gift of Nelie Jacquemart and her husband Edouard Andre who built a sumptuous mansion on one of Hausmann’s grand new Boulevards in the late 19th century and filled it with a magnificent collection of fine and decorative art gathered on their travels around the world.
+After exploring the newly renovated museum, we then walk the short distance to the lovely Parc Monceau, a genteel oasis established in the late 18th century by Phillippe d’Orleans, cousin to Louis XVI.
 Imortalised on canvas by Monet and beloved by Berlioz, the park’s informal layout in the “English” style makes it a popular destination for an afternoon promenade.
-Tonight sees us head to the Art Deco Théâtre des Champs-Élysées for an evening performance (schedule permitting).
+In the evening we head to the historic Opéra-Comique to experience Jules Massenet’s masterpiece, Werther.
+This lyrical drama, based on Goethe’s The Sorrows of Young Werther, features tenor Pene Pati in the title role.
 Overnight Paris (B)

 • Day 10 | Tuesday 20 January

-Palais Garnier & Les Passages Couverts - Performance
+Musée de l’Orangerie & Les Passages Couverts

 • Day 11 | Wednesday 21 January

-This morning we board our coach for Fontainebleau.
-Frequently overlooked by large tour groups in favour of its showier competitor Versailles, Fontainebleau is a gem of a château and a wonderful destination on a winter’s day.
-The original medieval castle on the site was transformed into a hunting lodge for the early Kings of France before Francois I commissioned architect Giles le Breton to transform it once more into a magnificent Renaissance palace.
-The château was further extended by subsequent monarchs, from Henri II through to Louis XIV, and remained relatively unscathed through the Revolution, but it fell into disrepair until rediscovered by Napoleon, who loved the site and decorated a suite of apartments in his favoured Empire Style.
-Our visit today includes the Grand Apartments and the apartments of Napoleon, followed by a stroll around the gardens, weather permitting.
-We return to Paris in time to freshen up for an evening performance at the Philharmonie de Paris (schedule permitting).
+This morning we travel to Château de Fontainebleau, a lesser-known treasure often overshadowed by Versailles.
+The original medieval castle on the site was transformed into a hunting lodge for the early Kings of France before Francois I commissioned architect Giles le Breton to transform it into a magnificent Renaissance palace.
+The château remained relatively unscathed through the Revolution, but it fell into disrepair until rediscovered by Napoleon, who loved the site and decorated a suite of apartments in his favoured Empire Style.
+Our visit today includes the Grand Apartments and the apartments of Napoleon, followed by a stroll around the gardens.
+We return to Paris in time to freshen up for tonight’s recital at the Théâtre des Champs-Élysées.
+Acclaimed pianist Alice Sara Ott will present a thoughtfully curated program that pairs the lyrical Nocturnes of John Field with three piano sonatas by Beethoven, including the radiant Sonata No. 30 and the much-loved “Moonlight” Sonata.
 Overnight Paris (B)

 • Day 12 | Thursday 22 January